-Soprano Vera Hiltbrunner, born in Bern, Switzerland, completed her Masters in vocal studies at the Fontys Hogeschool voor de Kunsten in Tilburg (NL) under the tutelage of Sinan Vural and Xenia Meijer in 2016 following her Bachelors at the Musik-Akademie Basel.
+Soprano Vera Hiltbrunner, born in Bern, Switzerland, completed her Masters in vocal studies at the Fontys Hogeschool voor de Kunsten in Tilburg (NL) in 2016 following her Bachelors at the Hochschule für Musik Basel FHNW.

-During the 2016/2017 season, she performed with the Dutch opera company Opera2day in the production Dr. Miracle's last illusion, in which she sang the role of Olympia from J. Offenbach's Les contes d'Hoffmann at the Theater De Nieuwe Kolk in Assen (NL).
+During the 2016/2017 season, she performed with the Dutch opera company Opera2day as an understudy in the production Dr. Miracle's last illusion, in which she sang the role of Olympia from J. Offenbach's Les contes d'Hoffmann at the Theater De Nieuwe Kolk in Assen (NL).

-In 2016 she interpreted the role of Anne in Grigory Frid's Mono-Opera The Diary of Anne Frank, directed by Sebastian Ukena at the Edinburgh Fringe Festival.
-In the same year she made her debut in the role of Adele in J. Strauss’ Die Fledermaus.
+Vera Hiltbrunner interpreted the role of Anne in Grigory Frid's Mono-Opera The Diary of Anne Frank, directed by Sebastian Ukena at the Edinburgh Fringe Festival 2016 and made her debut in the role of Adele in J. Strauss’ Die Fledermaus in the same year.

 In 2018 she made her role debut as Cupido in Reinhard Keiser's Diana où la vengeance de Cupido, directed by Benjamin Prins and conducted by Martin Gester - a production by Génération Baroque in 2018 -, and as Miles in Benjamin Britten's The Turn of the Screw under the baton of Erik Desimpelaere.

 In 2019 she has performed Steve Reich’s master piece Music for 18 Musicians together with the Holst-Sinfonietta and the Black Forest Percussion Group, singing the part of first soprano.